Warne Lowell Haight Papers, 1927-1953: Finding Aid

 Description of Contents

-The Warne Lowell Haight Papers, spanning from 1927 to 1953, comprise 2.5 linear inches of official and personal papers.
+The Warne Lowell Haight Papers, spanning from 1927 to 1953, comprise 0.21 linear feet of official and personal papers.
 Most of the papers pertain in some way to Haight's U.S. Naval Reserve career, including his application, education, entry into service, qualifications, training, assignments, duty stations, evaluations, conduct, health, and publications.

 The Haight Papers contain correspondence, memoranda, newsletters, illustrated guides, memorabilia, official Naval Reserve Records, and other papers relating to Haight's service at the Navy Hospital in Philadelphia, Pennsylvania; U.S. Navy Mobile Base Hospital No. 1 in Bermuda; the Navy Hospital in Oceanside, California; the U.S. Navy Amphibious Training Base, Coronado, California; and the Navy Hospital in San Diego, California.